-The RAD H2O method employs a closed loop aeration scheme whereby the air volume and water volume are constant and independent of the flow rate.
+The RAD-H2O method employs a closed loop aeration scheme whereby the air volume and water volume are constant and independent of the flow rate.
 The air recirculates through the water and continuously extracts the radon until a state of equilibrium develops.
-The RAD H2O system reaches this state of equilibrium within about 5 minutes, after which no more radon can be extracted from the water.
+The RAD-H2O system reaches this state of equilibrium within about 5 minutes, after which no more radon can be extracted from the water.

-The extraction efficiency, or the amount of radon removed from the water to the air loop as a percentage of the equilibrium value, is very high, typically 99% for a 40mL sample and 94% for a 250 mL sample.
+The extraction efficiency, or percentage of radon removed from the water to the air loop, is very high, typically 99% for a 40 mL sample and 94% for a 250 mL sample.
 The exact value of the extraction efficiency depends somewhat on ambient temperature, but it is almost always well above 90%.
 Since the extraction efficiency is always high, we see little or no temperature effect on the overall measurement.